alibaba/pipcook/docs/tutorials/component-object-detection.md

 Have you ever encountered such a scenario in the front-end business: there are some pictures in your hand, and you want an automatic way to identify which components are included in this picture, where these components are located in the picture, and which type components are of.
 This kind of task are generally called object detection in the field of deep learning.

-> Object detection refers to finding targets from a scene (picture), including two processes: where and what
+> Object detection refers to finding targets from a scene (picture), including two processes: where and what.

 This kind of detection is very useful.
 For example, in the research of code generation from image, the front-end code is mainly composed of div, img and span.
 We can identify the shape, bitmap, and text position in the image, and then directly generate the corresponding codes.